The cast of celebrities taking part in Series 3 of The Real Marigold Hotel on BBC One in 2018 have been revealed.

 The group will take over a traditional Indian mansion on the banks of Lake Pichola.
 Once they’ve settled in, their mission will be to immerse themselves in life in the neighborhood and further afield; from learning the language to mastering the markets; taking overnight trains to coping with the hectic traffic.

 Adjusting to the environment, the food, the customs and the climate will be a culture shock for our cast, as they leave routines and loved ones behind in the UK and adapt to living together.
 Will the challenges put them off or will they fall in love with India and its abundance of charm, stunning scenery and welcoming people?

 David Clews, Creative Director, Twofour, said: “We've got a brilliant line up of famous faces checking into The Real Marigold Hotel.
 They're a fabulous and funny mix of characters, honest and open about their personal stories, and all of them excited to explore what retirement has to offer in the vibrant and beautiful city of Udaipur.

 "We've got our first married couple too, which adds a brand new dynamic.
 It's going to be the best series yet.”

 Clare Sillery, Head of Commissioning, Documentaries, added: "I'm delighted that we are heading back to India for a third series of Real Marigold Hotel.
 The magical combination of warmth and humour has struck real chord with audiences.

 "India's ability to genuinely move and transform the lives of those who are lucky enough to visit is never to be under estimated."

-The four-part series of The Real Marigold Hotel will continus tonight (August 8) on BBC One at 9PM.
+The four-part series of The Real Marigold Hotel concludes tonight (August 22) on BBC One at 9PM.